GemCopeland/personal-website/src/pages/home.md

 I am currently working on [Common Knowledge](http://commonknowledge.coop), a worker cooperative that designs digital tools for and with grassroots activists.

-I am part of [Evening Class](https://evening-class.org/), a design collective and self-organised learning group.
+I am also part of [Evening Class](https://evening-class.org/), a design collective and self-organised learning group.
 Together we develop research around our common interests, write texts, host events, run workshops, work on design projects and support one another.

 I have worked in Australia, The Netherlands and the UK and have led digital design projects for a wide range of organisations, primarily within the cultural, social innovation and educational sectors.
 Most recently, I was the senior digital art director at [Future Corp](https://futurecorp.london/) in London.

-I am available to collaborate and love talking to new people, so send me an email.
+I am available for collaborations, lectures or workshops, and love talking to new people, so send me an email.